xwmx/nb/README.md

   -q, --quote <quote>        A quote or excerpt from the saved page.
                              Alias: `--excerpt`
   --raw-content              Save the page content as HTML.
-  --related <url>            A URL for a page related to the bookmarked page.
+  -r, --related <url>        A URL for a page related to the bookmarked page.
                              Multiple `--related` flags can be used in a command to save multiple related URLs.
   --skip-content             Omit page content from the note.